Demystifying Network Foundation Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce an initial approach to a principled evaluation of NFMs through intrinsic representation analysis and conduct a series of experiments on four SOTA NFMs over five diverse datasets for embedding geometry analysis, metric alignment assessment, and causal sensitivity testing.
-Our work reveals a number of critical insights, such as (1) all analyzed NFMs exhibit significant anisotropy that directly impacts downstream performance; (2) each model's architectural design fundamentally determines which network metrics can be reliably extracted from its representations; and (3) all models demonstrate concerning sensitivity to payload information despite its frequent encryption in production environments.
-These findings highlight fundamental limitations in current NFM architectures and motivate future research on relationships between architectural choices, representation properties, and models' performance.
+Our work reveals a number of critical insights, such as (1) all analyzed NFMs exhibit significant anisotropy that directly impacts downstream performance; (2) each model's architectural design fundamentally determines which network metrics can be reliably extracted from its representations; and (3) all models demonstrate concerning sensitivity to payload information despite its frequent encryption (or omission) in production environments.
+In particular, our proposed framework provides the network community with systematic tools for comparing different NFM architectures objectively, identifying model limitations before deployment, guiding architectural improvements based on intrinsic properties, and understanding failure modes that downstream metrics miss.
+At the same time, our findings highlight fundamental limitations in current NFM architectures and motivate future research on relationships between architectural choices, representation properties, and models' performance.

 \textbf{Limitations.} The current work poses a number of limitations that affect the impact of our study.
 Our current scope of exploration and metrics used are far from exhaustive and are an initial attempt at evaluating NFMs' performance and latent knowledge without focus on downstream performance.
 Our application of the cosine similarity metric can produce incorrect insights~\cite{Steck_2024} if applied to other models (e.g., which used cosine-based loss functions during pretraining).
 Finally, our dataset selection is based on publicly available data that can be flawed~\cite{9947235} or biased in terms of the network traffic patterns contained in the data.